itsDigvijaysing/What-I-Learned/IITH/Advanced Data Structure.md

     2. The right child of the new root becomes the left child of the original root.
     3. Update the original root’s left child to be the new root.

-### Red-Black Tree Code Overview

-- **Note**: The code provides hints on operations but is not complete.
-Important operations include rotations and color adjustments to maintain tree properties.

 # ADS - 12

 ## Invariants